Adult Reconstructive Surgery

 John D Polousky, MD

 Shoulder & Elbow Fellowship

 This fellowship offers unique opportunities to the aspiring shoulder and elbow surgeon.
 Emphasis is divided between clinical patient care and research investigation.
 The preferred applicant will spend twelve months in a clinically-oriented program working on the services of Drs.
-Iannotti, Ricchetti and Evans, whose practice involves pathology and surgery of the shoulder and elbow.
+Eric Ricchetti, Vahid Entezari, and Jason Ho, whose practice involves pathology and surgery of the shoulder and elbow.
 Time will also be spent with Dr. Mark Schickendantz, one of our sports medicine shoulder specialists.

 We offer the additional opportunity for the Shoulder and Elbow Fellow to spend a second year in the laboratories involved in basic science or clinical investigation, though a second year is not required.
 During this time, the Fellow will also have responsibilities as an associate staff member and have opportunities to manage his/her own clinical patients with teaching oversight provided by the fellowship faculty.